Hugh Turvey: Career

 In 2011, Turvey produced the X-ray imagery for the film Et Soudain, Tout Le Monde Me Manque (The Day I Saw Your Heart) which was directed by Jennifer Devoldère.
 Hugh makes a cameo as a gallery visitor in the final scene which was shot at the Galerie Anne de Villepoix in Paris.

 In November 2011 Hugh released the X is for X-Ray iPad app through Touch Press.

 As well as collaborations with technology developers and motion film directors, Hugh has also worked closely with architects and interior designers, the 2012 refurbishment of the Maslow Hotel in Johannesburg being among his largest projects.
 The artist's Flora series of Xograms are used as a key motif that runs throughout the building.

 Hugh returned to the Gallery@Oxo with a new solo exhibition, X-POSÉ: Material and Surface, in February 2014, which was reprised in the following month at Artopia Gallery in St. Katharine Docks, London.
 As an artist represented by London Contemporary Art (LCA), Hugh's Xogram work has featured in a number of group art-fair exhibitions around the world.
 It has also been widely featured in national and international newspaper articles and magazines and is held in a number of private and public collections, including permanent displays in Sir Isaac's Loft at the Franklin Institute Science Museum, Philadelphia and the BIR.

 As an advocate for x-ray, part of the artist's residency role with the BIR is one of outreach.
 As such, Hugh is a regular public speaker at events like the 2014 Edinburgh Science Festival, where he also created a site-specific video installation.

 Alongside his artistic practice, Hugh is a pioneering creative practitioner for better healthcare environments.
 He has worked on large-scale art installation projects in hospitals in Germany, UK and USA.
-He is currently part of a 'communicative' art research team at University College Hospital, London, which is creatively thinking about ways to improve patient experience.
+He is currently part of a 'communicative' art research team at University College Hospital, London, which is thinking about ways to improve patient experience.